informatimago/ios-webkit-wrapper/readme.md

 ![Bubbles](/screenshots/Bubbles.png?raw=true "Bubbles")

 ### Confirming Websocket Issue
-There is a great extension on branch that can help identify if Websocket traffic is being block.
+There is a great extension on branch that can help identify if Websocket traffic is being blocked.
 It is called [Qlik Sense Websocket Connectivity Tester](http://branch.qlik.com/#!/project/56728f52d1e497241ae69865) and was created by Fredrik Lautrup.

 You have a Websocket issue if you see this...
 ![Bad_Websocket_Test](/screenshots/Bad_Websocket_Test.png?raw=true "Bad_Websocket_Test")

-If you see something like this Websocket traffic is not an issue...
+If you see something like this, Websocket traffic is not an issue...
 ![Good_Websocket_Test](/screenshots/Good_Websocket_Test.png?raw=true "Good_Websocket_Test")